 This parameter must be either "true" or "false."
-It provides the option to generate binary, full-field (FF) time series in a format designed to be read by AeroDyn.
+It provides the option to generate binary, fullfield (FF) time series in a format designed to be read by InflowWind (formerly AeroDyn).
 This format is unique to TurbSim and provides an encoding scheme designed to give maximum resolution.
 It contains all the information necessary to decode the time series in one file, but it is not compatible with GH Bladed.
-This file format will be supported in AeroDyn v12.60 and later versions.
-Continue to use the Bladed-compatible FF files (parameter WrBLFF) with all other AeroDyn versions.
 These files have a ".bts" extension.